Repidex/Python/README.md

 Besides, Python is dynamically typed, i.e., we don’t need to define variable data type ahead of time; Python automatically guesses the data type of the variable based on the type of value it contains.

 ![alt text](https://github.com/Repidex/Python/blob/main/Exercise/giphy%20(1).gif)

+## Variables:-
+###Variables are used to store values in memory.
+We can store integers, decimals, characters, words or sentences in a variable.
+Python is completely object oriented, and not ### statically typed. we do not need to declare variables before using them, or declare their type.
+Every variable in Python is an object.